 How Energy Efficient Insulation Can Save You Money

 You can live in any type of home, even an older one.
-But even if your house is older, and the insulation is failing, this doesn't give any reason why you should have to suffer the heat during the summer months and freeze all throughout the cold winters.
-On these older homes, a ton of emphasis was not put on energy efficiency we had lesser amounts of insulation that you'd expect on a new home which is built today.
+But even if your house is older, and the insulation is failing, this doesn’t give any reason why you should have to suffer the heat during the summer months and freeze all throughout the cold winters.
+Many years ago, a ton of emphasis was not put on energy efficient homes.
+We had lesser amounts of insulation that you’d expect on a new home which is built today.
 With proper insulation, you can save up to 50% on your heating and cooling bills, which may add up to hundreds of dollars annually you can use otherwise.

 It is important to note, however, that the effectiveness of the insulation will, however, depend on many factors, such as where you live because the cold or heat may be harsher than a milder climate would be, thus decreasing the effectiveness of the insulation.

 Each type of Insulation will state the R-Value.
 This is measured per inch and is to represent the resistance of heat transfer which takes place at that rate.
 With this value, the bigger the number the better the insulation, which results in a more energy efficient home.
 In tightly spaced areas it is a good idea to use a insulation which has a very good R-value.
 However, in places with more room, you can typically get away with a lower R-value material by using a thicker layer.
 This is because the better insulation is more expensive, so the lower R-value can be used in larger quantities whilst being more cost effective.